Annual ReportQ2 2026 Edition

 The People Path focuses on roles.
 It asks: for each job in the organization, what are the component tasks, and which can AI handle?
 This informs workforce planning, training priorities, and role redesign.
 The Process Path focuses on workflows.
 It asks: for each business process, what are the steps, and which can AI handle?
 This informs operational redesign, automation investment, and system integration strategy.
 Most AI readiness tools cover only the People Path.
 Nuvepro covers both.

 Nuvepro audits every role in a department or business unit, decomposes each role into 15 to 40 tasks, classifies each task using the 8-source methodology, and produces a company-specific NTI.
 Companies typically find their score differs from the industry average by 0.3 to 0.8 points depending on role mix, technology maturity, and workflow structure.
-The first role is live in 4 weeks.
+Your team's first AI-enabled task is live in 14 days.

+Task Intelligence is how.
 Get your company-specific NTI score.
 Know which tasks to automate, which to redesign with AI, and which to keep human.
-First role live in 4 weeks.
+First AI-enabled task built by your team in 14 days.